SillyBubble/SillyBubble.github.io/content/authors/Charline/_index.md

       columns: '1'
 ---

-Charline is a postdoc researcher in fracture mechanics of adhesive joints.
+Charline is a postdoctoral researcher supervised by Sofia Teixeira and Julie Teuwen at TUDelft.
+She is working on toughening strategies for interfaces between thermoplastic composites and metals.
+She combines experiments and finite element modelling.